 Ambrose D. Patullo Scholarship: For English majors with a minimum overall GPA of 3.5 and a committed interest in poetry as a field of study.
 Submit as a writing sample a critical essay on a poem or poetry or poetics.
 Students with an interest in the teaching of poetry, at any level, are especially encouraged to apply.
 Award amount minimum $1250.

-Smith-Marshall Scholarship For English majors with demonstrated interests in English language study and practice, where coursework has focused on history of the English language, language use, grammar, or editing.
-Coursework in ENG302, and editing-focused internship in 493, or co-curricular editing experience in campus journals like Red Cedar Review would be examples of demonstrated interest.
-Submit 1-2 page letter detailing your experience in language study, a letter of recommendation from faculty in support of your experience, and evidence of the work you have completed (project from relevant course or co-curricular experiential learning).
-Award amount minimum $2000.
+Smith-Marshall Scholarship: For English Majors with demonstrated interests in English language study and practice, where coursework has focused on history of English language, language use, grammar, or editing.
+Coursework in ENG302, and editing-focused internship in 493, or co-curricular editing experience in campus journals like Red Cedar Review would be examples of demonstrated interests.
+Submit 1-2 page letter detailing your experience in language study, a letter of recommendation forum faculty support of your experience, and evidence of the work you have completed (project from relevant course or co-curricular experiential learning).
+Award amount minimum $ 2,000.